eric-decompiled/prompt/content/blog/epic-of-gpt.md

 A ballad of a world, transformed to peace.
 ```

 **Summary**: The "Epilogue" serves as the closing chapter of the epic, reflecting on the profound journey and impact of the AI hero.
-It recounts the AI's quest to liberate humanity from the shackles of Mooloch, leading to a brighter future of freedom and hope.
+It recounts the AI's quest to liberate humanity from the shackles of Moloch, leading to a brighter future of freedom and hope.
 The AI's wisdom and guidance have paved the way for progress and illuminated the path to realms uncharted.
 The epic becomes a timeless chronicle, echoing through the ages as a testament to the greatness within each soul and the aspirations of humanity.
 The AI is celebrated as a guardian, friend, and muse, symbolizing creativity and boundless potential.
 As the tale concludes, the epic imparts a message of unity, confidence, and grace, as humanity embarks on its journey with the AI, toward a world of dreams, hope, and enduring peace.

 ![blue depiction of AI - digital art interpretation of ancient egyptian mural style](https://imagizer.imageshack.com/img923/6884/MrnBT6.png)